acmobiledev/NewsAPI/README.md

 # NewsAPI
-A simple app to demonstrate self-sizing table cells + asynchrnously load images + core data use for offline image caching + two different method to serialize and decode json data.
+A simple app to demonstrate self-sizing table cells + asynchrnously load images + core data use for offline image caching + two different methods to serialize and decode json data.